Cheshire murders: Linda Mai Lee

+By 2025 she had changed her legal name from Linda Hayes to Linda Mai Lee.

 Joshua Andrew Komisarjevsky

-Joshua Andrew Komisarjevsky, originally from Torrington, was Hayes' co-conspirator in the home invasion and murders.
-He was born to a 16-year-old girl impregnated by a mechanic who was "barely out of his teens" according to adoption officials.
+Komisarjevsky, originally from Torrington, was Lee's co-conspirator in the home invasion and murders.
+He was born to a 16-year-old girl impregnated by a mechanic who was "barely out of his teens", according to adoption officials.
 He was adopted by Benedict Komisarjevsky, the son of theatrical director Theodore Komisarjevsky and dancer Ernestine Stodelle, and his wife Jude (née Motkya).
+He was sexually abused as a child, also burned and tortured.

 In the early 1990s, Komisarjevsky's sister accused him of sexually assaulting her.
-During the penalty phase of his trial, Komisarjevsky's father conceded that this was probably true.
+He was convicted, and, during the penalty phase of his trial, Komisarjevsky's father conceded that it was probably true.
 Komisarjevsky committed his first burglary when he was 14.
-In 2002 he was arrested for 18 home invasions.
+In 2002, he was arrested for 18 home invasions.
 Komisarjevsky's defense attorney at the time says that Komisarjevsky told him about every burglary he committed in perfect detail.
-Komisarjevsky told his attorney that after robbing the houses, he would go to the rooms where the occupants were sleeping and listen to them breathe.
-He did this because he enjoyed the feeling of invading people’s homes and violating their security.
+Komisarjevsky told his attorney that, after robbing the houses, he would go to the rooms where the occupants were sleeping and listen to them breathe.
+He said he did this because he enjoyed the feeling of invading people's homes and violating their security.
 Komisarjevsky was convicted of 12 counts of burglary in December 2002.
 He was sentenced to nine years in prison with six years of special parole.
-During his sentencing hearing, Judge James Bentivegna described Komisarjevsky as a "calculated, cold-blooded predator."
+During his sentencing hearing, Judge James Bentivegna described Komisarjevsky as a "calculated, cold-blooded predator".
 Komisarjevsky was paroled in April 2007.
 Under Connecticut law, prosecutors were supposed to send the parole board a transcript of the sentencing proceeding.
 But the parole board that released Komisarjevsky never received the transcript and was not aware of all the details regarding his case.
-After being paroled, Komisarjevsky stayed at the Silliman halfway house where he met Hayes.
+After being paroled, Komisarjevsky stayed at the Silliman halfway house, where he met Lee.

-Komisarjevsky remained incarcerated at the Walker Reception Center in lieu of a $15 million bond until his conviction.
+Komisarjevsky remained incarcerated at the Walker Reception Center in lieu of a $15-million bond until his conviction.
 His trial began on September 19, 2011, and on October 13, 2011, he was convicted on all 17 counts.
 On December 9, 2011, the jury recommended the death penalty.
 On January 27, 2012, Judge Jon Blue sentenced Komisarjevsky to death by lethal injection.
 His sentence also was reduced to a life sentence when the Connecticut Supreme Court vacated their sentence in 2015.